 Sapphire Cut

 How is the cut of a sapphire judged?
-Each sapphire is cut by hand and so each stone has to be looked at individually.
-You want to see light flashing back to your eyes as you move the stone.
+Each sapphire is cut by hand, so each stone has to be looked at individually.
+You want to see the light flashing back to your eyes as you move the stone.
 If the center of the stone shows no flashes of light, that would be considered "windowing."
-It's not uncommon for sapphires to be very deep, as the original "native cut," or cut from factories over seas, are intended to maintain weight and saturation of color, and typically have rectangular shaped facets.
-A well cut sapphire is usually recut by the US vendor.
+It's not uncommon for sapphires to be very deep, as the original "native cut," or cut from factories overseas, is intended to maintain weight and saturation of the color and typically has rectangular-shaped facets.
+A quality sapphire is usually re-cut by the US vendor.
 Some sapphires are considered "diamond cut," which means that the cut mimics the cut of a diamond.
 These can be very sparkly, especially for smaller sapphires.
-A "Portuguese cut" allows for more depth in the stone, and has lots of little kite shaped facets.
+A "Portuguese cut" gives the stone more depth and has many little kite-shaped facets.
 Whatever stone you choose, simply make sure that you like the play of light when you look at the stone.

 Sapphire Clarity

 Sapphire dealers do not assign the diamond clarity scale to sapphires.
 We will often get questions like "is it VVS or VS?
 We do not grade sapphires against the diamond scale.
-What you want to look for in the clarity of a sapphire is that it is eye-clean, in other words, you cannot see inclusions with your naked eye (without magnification).
+What you want to look for in the clarity of a sapphire is that it is eye-clean.
+In other words, you cannot see inclusions with your naked eye (without magnification).
 Is that mandatory?
 Of course not!
-If you find a rare color in a specific shape, you may just have to love it even if it has some small internal characteristic that is visible to the naked eye.
-All different kind of inclusions and internal characteristics can be found in sapphire, including clouds, feathers and color zoning.
-Finer sapphires are clean and solid color (free of significant inclusions or color zoning) even under 10x magnification.
+If you find a rare color in a specific shape, you may have to love it even if it has some small internal characteristic visible to the naked eye.
+All kinds of inclusions and internal characteristics can be found in sapphire, including clouds, feathers, and color zoning.
+Finer sapphires are eye-clean and solid color (free of significant inclusions or color zoning) even under 10x magnification.

 Sapphire Treatment